The Rescuers Down Under: Plot

 At McLeach's hideout, Cody refuses to divulge Marahute's whereabouts.
-Realizing that protecting Marahute's eggs is Cody's weak spot, McLeach tricks Cody into thinking someone else killed Marahute and releases him, knowing that Cody will go to her nest.
-Cody does so and McLeach soon captures Marahute along with Cody, Jake, and Bianca.
-Bernard manages to hide Marahute's eggs from McLeach's pet goanna, Joanna.
+McLeach tricks Cody into thinking someone else killed Marahute and releases him, knowing that he will go to her nest.
+He does, and McLeach captures Marahute along with Cody, Jake, and Bianca.
+Bernard hides Marahute's eggs from McLeach's pet goanna, Joanna.
 Wilbur catches up to Bernard, who orders him to watch the eggs, much to his dismay.

 McLeach takes his captives to Crocodile Falls, a huge waterfall at the end of the river he threw Cody's backpack into.
-He ties Cody up and hangs him over the float of crocodiles, intent on feeding Cody to them to eliminate him as a witness.
+He ties Cody up and hangs him over the float of crocodiles, intent on feeding him to them to eliminate him as a witness.
 Bernard, riding a razorback pig he tamed using a horse whispering technique he learned from Jake, arrives and disables McLeach's vehicle before he can succeed.
 McLeach then attempts to shoot the rope holding Cody above the water, but Bernard tricks Joanna into crashing into McLeach, sending both of them into the water.
 The crocodiles turn their attention to McLeach and Joanna; behind them, Cody falls into the water as the damaged rope breaks.
-As Joanna flees to the bank, McLeach fends off and taunts the crocodiles, forgetting about the waterfall until it is too late; he desperately attempts to swim to shore, but is washed over the waterfall to his death.
-Bernard dives into the water and holds Cody long enough for Jake and Bianca to free Marahute, allowing the eagle to save Cody and Bernard just as they go over the waterfall.
+As Joanna flees to the bank, McLeach fends off and taunts the crocodiles, forgetting about the waterfall and being washed over it to his death.
+Bernard dives into the water and holds Cody long enough for Jake and Bianca to free Marahute, allowing her to save Cody and Bernard.

-Bernard, desperate to prevent any further interruptions, finally proposes to Bianca, which she immediately accepts, after which Jake salutes him with new-found respect.
+Bernard finally proposes to Bianca; she accepts, and Jake salutes Bernard with new-found respect.
 Safe at last, the group departs for Cody's home.
-Meanwhile, Wilbur is still protecting Marahute's eggs; they hatch, and one of the eaglets bites him, to his dismay.
+Meanwhile, Wilbur is still protecting Marahute's eggs; one of the eaglets hatches and bites him, to his dismay.